 students earned college degrees in 2018

-projected college graduation rate for SAS high school class of 2014
+projected college graduation rate for the Class of 2016

-Our overall college graduation rate of 60% is trending upward, and beats the national college graduation rate for all students.
-In 2017, the college persistence rate was 97%, and the college persistence rate in 2016 was 96%.
+Our overall college graduation rate of 70% is trending upward, and beats the national college graduation rate for all students.
+A phenomenal 90% of the Class of 2017 are still enrolled in college.